brambolt/gradle-build-plugin/README.md

-A plugin to build and publish Gradle plugins.
+Gradle plugin to build and publish Gradle plugins.